GammaMarkets/market-spec/spec.md

 There are three variants depending on payment processing method: direct, manual, or service-based processing.
 The merchant's payment preference MUST be respected.
 After the buyer pays, they MUST send a payment receipt to the merchant.

 ##### Direct Processing (buyer → merchant)
-In this method, the buyer pay immediately and then sends their proof of payment to the merchant.
+In this method, the buyer pays immediately and then sends their proof of payment to the merchant.
 The buyer waits for confirmation from the merchant and the order processing continues.

 ##### Manual Processing (merchant → buyer)
 In this method, the merchant manually initiates the payment by sending a payment request to the buyer.
 This requires that the merchant be online to process orders.